Will AI Replace Paralegals? The Honest, Data-Backed Answer

 How firms should restructure paralegal work

-Put a human approval gate before anything ships
+Put a human approval gate before anything ships, then treat it as the classroom

 Not "the lawyer reviews it" as a vibe.
 An actual queue where nothing reaches a client or a court until someone clicks approve.
 Most compliance worries disappear when there is a real human-in-the-loop gate, and the paralegal is often the right person to run it.